 By Tom House, PhD, with Lindsay Berra

 As much as they’d like to and no matter how hard they try, not every pitcher can throw as hard as Aroldis Chapman.
 The Yankees reliever routinely tops 100 mph on the radar gun.
-But, if you take some of that energy you’d use to rear back and throw your hardest and repurpose it into developing a thoughtful pitching strategy, you can make your best heater LOOK a heck of a lot faster.
+But, if you take some of that energy you’d use to rear back and throw your hardest and repurpose it into developing a thoughtful pitching strategy that takes effective velocity into account, you can make your best heater LOOK a heck of a lot faster.

 WHAT IS REAL VELOCITY?

 This is an easy question with an easy answer.
 Real velocity is the number that appears on the radar gun.
 By today’s MLB standards, pitch velocity is measured 50 feet from home plate, so very soon after the ball leaves a pitcher’s hand.